gabrielmorete/matching-augmentation/README.md

 Moreover, we proposed the first infinity family of instances attaining the integrality gap (some instances were known before, but we were able to find new ones using exploratory research with nauty).
 Given the efficiency of the code, we tested a core family of graphs (quartic 4-edge-connected graphs) up to 18 vertices, even with the combinatorial explosion.

-Finally, tested the conjectures posed in the thesis (see Chapters 5.5 and 3.4) in a vast set of instances.
+Finally, we tested the conjectures posed in the thesis (see Chapters 5.5 and 3.4) in a vast set of instances.

 * Every 4-regular 4-edge-connected multigraph up to 15 vertices;
 * 4-regular 4-edge-connected graphs from House of Graphs;